reginna-chao/todomvc-angular/README.md

 ## Development server

+Run `npm run dev` for a dev server and use JSON Server.
+Navigate to `http://localhost:4200/`.
+JSON Server API: `http://localhost:4201/`.

+OR

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+And run `npm run json` use JSON Server API: `http://localhost:4201/`.

 ## Code scaffolding